cbib/virhunter/README.md

 ## Installation

-To install VirHunter, you need to download it from github and then to install the dependancies.
+To install VirHunter, you need to download it from github and then to install the dependencies.

 First, clone the repository from [github](https://github.com/cbib/virhunter)